Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 * [Xml-stipemap](https://www.xml-sitemaps.com/details-es-art.herokuapp.com-49daa557a.html): To create a sitemap for the deployed web application and generate a way for the 'SEO spiders' to crawl on the pages of the web application.

+* [Cloudinary](https://cloudinary.com/): Cloudinary is used to to upload and store images for this project.

 ### Django packages
 To build this project the following packages needs to be installed:
 <details><summary>CLICK HERE to expand the full requirements.txt file details</summary>